arduriki/Alien_Invasion_Pygame/README.md

 appears that moves faster than the previous fleet.
 If any alien hits the player's ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

+Project taken from the book: Python Crash Course 3rd Edition by Eric Matthes